Zhang Youxia: Career

-Zhang joined the army in 1968 at 18 years of age.
-In 1976, he was serving in the 14th Group Army, stationed in Yunnan province; and was rapidly promoted.
-He took part in the Sino-Vietnamese War of 1979 between China and Vietnam, and then the 1984 Battle of Laoshan.
+In 1990, Zhang was promoted to commander of the 40th Motorized Infantry Division and awarded the rank of senior colonel.
+In 1994, he was promoted to deputy commander of the 13th Group Army.
 In August 2000, he was named commander of the 13th Group Army.
 In December 2005, he became the vice commander of the Beijing Military Region.
 He was promoted to commander of the Shenyang Military Region in September 2007.
 He has been associated with National University of Defense Technology as an Adjunct Professor since 2010.

-He attained the rank of major general in 1997, and lieutenant general in 2007.
+Zhang attained the rank of major general in 1997, and lieutenant general in 2007.
 He became a member of the Central Committee of the Chinese Communist Party in 2007.
 In July 2011, he was promoted to General.
-Prior to the 18th Party Congress held in 2012, a wholesale re-shuffle of the PLA leadership took place.
-Zhang was tapped to replace Chang Wanquan as director of the PLA General Armaments Department.
-In November 2012, as is customary for the directors of the "four big departments" of the PLA, Zhang was named a member of the Central Military Commission.
+Prior to the 18th Party Congress held in 2012 (where he was a delegate), a wholesale re-shuffle of the PLA leadership took place.
+At the panel discussions of the party congress on the report of the General Secretary Hu Jintao, Zhang promised to accelerate the research and development of high-tech weapons and military equipment.
+He was tapped to replace Chang Wanquan as the director of the PLA General Armaments Department (later replaced by the Equipment Development Department also headed by Zhang).
+In November 2012, as was customary for the directors of the "four big departments" of the PLA, Zhang was named a member of the Central Military Commission.
+As director of the Equipment Development Department, he also headed China's human spaceflight program and was chief flight officer of the Shenzhou 10 spacecraft.